-After you file your complaint, the Mississippi Department of Education will forward a copy of the complaint to your child's school district within three business days after receiving it.
-At that time, the school district must provide a copy of the procedural safeguards to you.
-Then, you and the school district can choose to use mediation to resolve your complaint.
+After you file your complaint, the Louisiana Department of Education will forward a copy of the complaint to your child's school district.
+At that time, you and the school district can choose to use mediation or other informal means to resolve your complaint.

-The school district must have the opportunity to respond to your complaint, and the Mississippi Department of Education must send you a copy of the school district's written response.
+The school district must have the opportunity to respond to your complaint, and the Louisiana Department of Education must send you a copy of the school district's written response.
 In it, the school district must include a statement about the issues in your complaint, and it may include a proposal for a way to resolve it, or possibly a proposal to mediate the dispute.

-If the Mississippi Department of Education determines that an investigation is needed, it has 60 calendar days after you file your complaint to complete an independent, on-site investigation.
+If the Louisiana Department of Education determines that an investigation is needed, it has 60 calendar days after you file your complaint to complete an independent, on-site investigation.
 The department must give you an opportunity to file additional information - either verbally or in writing - about your complaint.

 After taking those steps, the department must review all relevant information and make an independent determination about whether the school district is violating a requirement of the IDEA.
-Then, the department must issue a written decision that addresses each allegation in your complaint that includes a statement of the allegations it investigated, findings of fact and conclusions for each allegation, and the reasons for its final decision.
+Then, the department must issue a written decision that addresses each allegation in your complaint and includes a statement of the allegations it investigated, findings of fact and conclusions for each allegation, and the reasons for its final decision.